diasraphael/guide/CS/web/javascript.md

 3. Javascript can be used in the native desktop applications(electron)
 4. instead of multiple if else block we can include switch so we can avoid multiple conditions and switch will be much more clear.
 5. function should always receive an argument and should not work on the global value
+6. use early return
+7. use ternary instead of if
+8. use multiple if instead of if else
+9. use array methods instead of for loop

 ## links